Saif-jaber/personal-data-privacy-dashboard/README.md

-Project Description

-The Personal Data Privacy Dashboard is a web application that provides users with a clear overview of their Google account’s privacy and security status.
-Many users are unaware of how many third-party applications have access to their account, what permissions those apps hold, or where their account has recently been used.
-This project organizes that information into a simple dashboard to help users identify potential risks and understand how their data is being accessed.

-The application uses Google OAuth to retrieve safe, non-sensitive metadata such as connected applications, device sessions, login activity, and high-level tracking settings.
-The system then analyzes this data to generate a basic Privacy Score and highlight areas that may require attention.
-The goal is to make account privacy easier to understand, even for non-technical users.

-Features
-• Google Authentication

-Secure login using Google OAuth 2.0.
-The application only accesses metadata required for the privacy analysis.

-• Connected Applications Overview

-Displays all third-party apps linked to the user’s Google account, along with their permission scopes, connection dates, and simple risk indicators.

-• Privacy Score

-Calculates a score (0–100) based on:

-Number of connected apps

-High-risk permissions

-Old or unknown devices

-Tracking settings

-Two-factor authentication status

-• Login Activity

-Shows recent login events with device type and approximate location.
-Highlights unusual or unfamiliar activity.

-• Active Devices

-Lists all devices currently logged into the user’s Google account and marks any that appear inactive or unrecognized.

-• Tracking & Personalization Overview

-Indicates the status of major tracking options such as ad personalization, Web & App Activity, and YouTube History.

-• Action Center

-Provides straightforward recommendations based on the user’s privacy status, with direct links to the appropriate Google settings pages.

-• User Profile Summary

-Displays basic account information such as name, email, profile photo, and account age.

-• Information Pages

-Includes simple explanations about how permissions, tracking features, and device sessions work, helping users understand their privacy data.
+# ⭐ Personal Data Privacy Dashboard (PDPD)

+## 📘 Project Idea
+The Personal Data Privacy Dashboard (PDPD) is a web application that helps users understand how their Google account data is accessed, used, and potentially exposed.
+Many users are unaware of which apps are connected to their accounts, how tracking works, or whether suspicious activity has occurred.
+PDPD provides a clear, user-friendly dashboard that visualizes privacy risks and offers actionable recommendations.

+## 📝 Project Description
+Using secure Google OAuth authentication, PDPD scans a user’s Google account and retrieves non-sensitive metadata such as connected applications, permissions, login activity, device history, and tracking settings.
+The system analyzes this information to generate a privacy score, highlight vulnerabilities, and suggest steps for improving account safety.

+This project demonstrates skills in API integration, full-stack development, authentication, and designing user-focused privacy tools.
+It is simple enough for early developers to build, yet strong enough to feature in portfolios.

+## ✨ Core Functionalities

+### 🔐 Google Login (OAuth 2.0)
+- Secure Google sign-in
+- Accesses metadata only
+- Allows the app to scan connected apps and account activity

+### 📱 Connected Apps Scanner
+- Lists third-party apps linked to the Google account
+- Shows permission scopes, risk levels, and connection dates
+- Highlights outdated or unnecessary permissions

+### 📊 Privacy Score
+- Calculates a score (0–100) based on:
+  - Number of connected apps
+  - High-risk permissions
+  - Missing two-factor authentication
+  - Old or unknown devices
+  - Tracking settings

+### 🛡️ Login Activity Overview
+- Displays recent login events
+- Shows device type and approximate country
+- Flags unusual login behavior

+### 💻 Device List
+- Lists all devices logged into the account
+- Marks old devices (inactive for 60+ days)
+- Identifies unknown or suspicious devices

+### 👁️ Tracking & Personalization Overview
+- Shows tracking settings:
+  - Ad Personalization
+  - Web & App Activity
+  - YouTube History
+- Explains what each setting means
+- Suggests ways to reduce tracking

+### ⚠️ Action Center
+- Centralized list of recommended security actions
+- Examples:
+  - Remove high-risk apps
+  - Enable 2FA
+  - Review suspicious logins
+  - Adjust tracking settings
+- Each action includes a description, risk level, and link to Google settings

+### 👤 User Profile Summary
+- Shows name, email, profile picture, and account age
+- Displays overall privacy and security status

+### ⚙️ Settings
+- Light/Dark mode
+- Refresh scan data
+- Manage connected accounts

+### 📘 Tips & Information
+- Simple explanations of permissions, tracking, and online safety
+- Educational content to help users stay secure